What to Know Before Buying a Utility Vehicle

 John Deere utility vehicles are designed to take on a variety of tasks, from gardening to off-roading.
 Because of this variety of choices, customers should consider certain factors before choosing the model that’s right for them.
 By thinking ahead and considering how and where this equipment will be used, customers can ensure they are getting the most out of their purchase.

-Factors to reflect on include:
+Factors to reflect on before buying a utility vehicle include:

-Before purchasing a utility vehicle, customers should think about the terrain they will be driving across, whether it be smooth, rolling property or very rough land.
+Before purchasing a utility vehicle, customers should think about the terrain they will be driving across, whether it be smooth, rolling property, or very rough land.
 With an understanding which type of drive system – available in 2WD, 4WD, or 6x4 – will best fit one’s needs, customers can easily narrow down the search for the right model.

 These three systems each offer different benefits based on the types of conditions that the operator expects to face.
 2WD drive models are usually best for mild conditions or jobs, such as occasional light snow or mud.
 Conversely, 4WD and 6x4 models are designed to regularly take on more intense conditions, such as heavy mud, snow, deep sand, or inclines, without compromising on productivity or performance.

 In addition to considering what types of terrain one’s utility vehicle will be traveling over, customers should also consider the weight and shape of loads they will be transporting from one location to the next.
 While all gator models are equipped to handle smaller items up to 400 lbs, such as tools, plants, and hay bales, there are some that can also handle larger items up to 1000 lbs, such as heavier materials like sand, rocks, and mulch.
 Customers should also consider the shape of items they plan on transporting and whether they may require a flatbed.